gayatrivenugopal/gayatrivtandon.github.io/about.markdown

  I am keen on creating engaging learning content and implementing diverse learning and evaluation strategies in various environments, be it instructor-led, virtual instructor-led, or asynchronous.
- I am currently in the last phase of the Future Learning and Development Leader certificate programme by KPMG, which is a course for people working as, or aiming to work as Learning & Development professionals.
+ I am currently in the last phase of the Future Learning and Development Leader certificate course by KPMG, which is a course for people working as, or aiming to work as Learning & Development professionals.
 [minima](https://github.com/jekyll/minima)